 I had a choice to make-Should I stay with the uniforms and logo of the Blitz and continue my fandom with Chicago?
 Or should I follow "my"coach and players to Arizona?

-I decided to pull for the Wranglers,in this case of just one year of existence,deciding to stick to the team in the uniforms rather than the uniforms themselves.
+I decided to pull for the Wranglers, after just one year of existence, deciding to stick to the team in the uniforms rather than the uniforms themselves.

-The Wranglers generally played like the Blitz-as in beating the really good teams and losing games to teams that were awful such as losses to the terrible San Antonio Gunslingers at home and scoring just three points in a loss to the Oakland Invaders,another team with a losing record.
+The Wranglers generally played like the Blitz-as in beating the really good teams and losing games to awful teams such as losses to the terrible San Antonio Gunslingers at home and scoring just three points in a loss to the Oakland Invaders, another team with a losing record.

 The Wranglers were overlooked entering the Western Conference playoffs and would travel to a division champion to start the playoffs in Houston against Jim Kelly and the Gamblers.

-The Wrangler offense did next to nothing for most of the game and the defense would struggle to contain Kelly,but did manage to stiffen in the red zone as the Gamblers would kick three field goals by former Cowboy and Oiler Toni Fritsch with Kelly's offense only finding the end zone once.
+The Wrangler offense did next to nothing for most of the game and the defense would struggle to contain Kelly but would manage to stiffen in the red zone as the Gamblers would kick three field goals by former Cowboy and Oiler Toni Fritsch with Kelly's offense only finding the end zone once.